Leigh Curl: Honors and awards

 Dr. Curl was inducted into the GTE Academic Hall of Fame in 1998 and is also a fellow of the American Academy of Orthopedic Surgery.
 In addition she was also recognized for her undergraduate accomplishments at the University of Connecticut as a two time recipient of the Big East Conference Scholar-Athlete of the year.

+In 2025, she was named the 2024 winner of the Jerry "Hawk" Rhea Award, which is given to the NFL physician of the year.